Lukmon-ll/Group1hospitalproject/MVP_README.md

 - Added a new association to a record.
 - Deleted an association from a record.
 - Built a Controller, Views, and ViewModels which rendered the following pages:
-- Listed all Entities.
+  - Listing all Entities○
-- Showed an entity (and entities related to it).
+  - Showing an entity (and entities related to it)
-- Created a new entity (and created associations to other entities).
+  - Creating a new entity (and creating associations to other entities)
-- Updated an entity (and updated associations to other entities).
+  - Updating an entity (and updating associations to other entities)
-- Deleted an entity.
+  - Deleting an entity

 ### Future Development
 - Admin page